mue/mue/README.md

 * Fast and free
 * Supports multiple browsers
 * Actively developed and open source
-* Automatically updating API (with no tracking!) with new photos, quotes and offline mode
+* Automatically updating API (no tracking) with new photos, quotes and offline mode
 * Search bar
+* Settings - enable/disable various features and customise parts of Mue
+* Update modal, copy button and more!

 ## Planned Features
-* Settings - enable/disable features!
-* Update modal, copy button and more!
 * Multilingual support

 ## Installation